amandasd/L2G-LAMMPS/lennard-jones/README.md

-# Learning to grow for LAMMPS: Lennard-jones potential
+# Learning to Grow for LAMMPS

-The objective is to maximize Q6 bond-order parameter\
-Fixed values of epsilon and sigma parameters\
-Varied values of temperature and pressure\
-Solution is an array of real values that represent a neural network
+Solution is an array of real values that represents a neural network Changes must be made to the module\_lammps.py file according to your LAMMPS simulation

 ## Run on Cori GPU